McDonald's in franchising deal with Russia's Rosinter

-MOSCOW (Reuters) - McDonald’s Corp (MCD.N) will franchise out restaurants in Russia for the first time after picking the sector’s largest restaurant holding company Rosinter (ROST.MM) as its partner in the fast-growing market.
+MOSCOW, April 10 (Reuters) - McDonald’s Corp will franchise out restaurants in Russia for the first time after picking the sector’s largest restaurant holding company Rosinter as its partner in the fast-growing market.

 McDonald‘s, which relies heavily on franchises in more mature markets such as the United States, has so far been expanding in Russia through self-operated stores only.